pizslacker/obs-studio-nvenc/README.md

 **Nvidia® NVENC® (Nvidia® Encoder/Decoder)** is a proprietary microcontroller hardware based encoding solution.

-Generates (.deb) packages for Ubuntu Desktop 18.04 / 20.04 after compiling completes.
+The scripts generate (.deb) packages for Ubuntu Desktop 18.04 / 20.04 after compiling completes.

 These scripts are intended for **Ubuntu Desktop 18** and **20** only.